Ribble R872 Matt Black

 At the heart of the R872 is a cutting edge, full carbon T1000/T800 frameset featuring internal cable routing, a tapered head tube, a stiffened up bottom bracket shell and deep chain stays for improved power transfer.
 Itis of course compatible with electronic groupsets too.

-The R872 tubing profile and carbon layup has been significantly re-designed for 2017.
+The R872 tubing profile and carbon layup has been significantly re-designed.
 There is new, integrated designing between the fork and down tube to improve the bikes aerodynamic efficiency.
 Not only is the new R872 head tube tapered, but it’s also shaped to cut through the air with ease.
 The frame also features new carbon drop outs helping to keep the weight down.

 The only aspect that we were unable to improve upon in some way, however small, was the proven geometry which remains unchanged.
 The new R872 retains its small head tube and short, racy top tube which has made it such a favourite on the amateur race scene.